 Electronic filing and payment.
-Now, more than ever before, businesses can enjoy the benefits of filing tax returns and paying their federal taxes electronically.
+Businesses can enjoy the benefits of filing tax returns and paying their federal taxes electronically.
 Whether you rely on a tax professional or handle your own taxes, the IRS offers you convenient programs to make filing and paying easier.
 Spend less time worrying about taxes and more time running your business.
 Use e-file and EFTPS to your benefit.